CosmoStat/wf-psf/docs/source/configuration.md

     n_epochs_params: [20, 20]                   # Per-cycle epochs for parametric model
     n_epochs_non_params: [100, 120]             # Per-cycle epochs for non-parametric model
 ```

+**Monitor Notes**
+- The `monitor` field determines which metric is used to select and save model checkpoints.
+- `loss` refers to the training loss defined by the `loss` parameter (e.g. `mask_mse`, `mse`).
+- `val_loss` refers to the same loss computed on the validation dataset.
+- Although validation data is available, `loss` may be preferred for reproducibility and consistency across configurations (e.g. when comparing masked and unmasked training setups).
+- If model generalization is the priority, `val_loss` is typically recommended.

 **Optimizer Notes:**
 - `rectified_adam` requires tensorflow-addons to be installed manually.